 Definition

 The competitive benefit gained by being the first company to enter a new market or create a new product category.
 Advantages can include brand recognition, customer lock-in, and network effects.
+Lieberman and Montgomery's seminal HBR research identifies the conditions under which first-mover advantage holds and when it does not.
 PMs should weigh first-mover advantage against the "fast follower" strategy, recognizing that being first only matters if the product also delivers superior value.

 Why It Matters for Product Managers